liamhealy/CMPT432N-JSCompiler/README.md

 Now, install Django.
 Django is a popular web framework written in Python, and while we don't need to utilize it's authentication or database abilities, it does provide us with a convenient webserver for development and testing.
 This project uses Django's latest version (currently 2.1.5).
 While the virtual environment is activated, execute the following command to install:
 - `pip install django`

 Django is installed with many tools, among them is the utility django-admin which allows developers to run a local webserver for testing and development of their projects.
 In addition, a shortcut for django-admin is also created with any new Django project, this shortcut is the 'manage.py' file.
-Because this project's directory already exists, you just need to navigate to the directory 'compilerProject' while the compilers virtual environment is activated, and execute the command:
+Because this project's directory already exists, you just need to navigate to the directory 'CompilerProject' while the 'environment' virtual environment is activated, and execute the command:
 - `python manage.py runserver`

 Open the given URL in a web browser and you can view the project.
 To stop the server, execute: